Million Dollar Highway and Hiking in Ouray

 Also worth a day trip from Ouray to Telluride, this marvelous hike is along the brand new trail to Bridal Veil Falls.

-While it’s certainly no secret, this popular Colorado trail is well worth the effort.
+While it’s certainly no secret, this great Colorado hike to a waterfall is well worth the effort.

 Prepare yourself for quick elevation gain on this new trail lined with switchbacks.
 You’ll enjoy this much more scenic route, compared to the old way along the OHV road.